Preventing Christmas, Yule Log, and Other Winter Holiday Fires

 Whether it's a Christmas tree fire or kitchen fire, call 911 immediately.
 Even if you feel you can extinguish the fire on your own, you'll want the fire department en route to your location just in case.
 If you're unable to extinguish the fire hazard on your own, you, your family and your guests should leave the structure and wait outside for help to arrive.

-What Type of Insurance Covers You in the Event of a Christmas Fire?
+What Type of Insurance Will Cover You in the Event of a Christmas Fire?

 Fire damage is a covered peril under standard homeowners insurance.
-Below are the types of a coverage a standard policy will provide after a fire accident:
+Below are the types of coverages a standard policy will provide after a fire accident:

 - Dwelling coverage: Pays for fire damages to your home’s structure (e.g., wall, roof).